Georgian Bay General Hospital

 The Hospital’s roots run deep, dating back to 1905 when the first Midland hospital was opened.
 The Midland/Penetanguishene Marine and General Hospital was located in Sunnyside.
 The hospital had 12 beds and the daily cost per patient was $.70.
 When in 1911, Penetanguishene built its own hospital, the name was shortened accordingly.

 In the little isolated hospital building in Sunnyside, cows and chickens were kept and a large garden helped supply the kitchen.
-The nurses not only put in a twelve hour day, they were expected to do all sorts of chores in their spare time, such as kitchen dtravuty, gardening and milking the cow.
+The nurses not only put in a twelve hour day, but they were also expected to do all sorts of chores in their spare time, such as kitchen duty, gardening and milking the cow.
 The hospital auxiliary was formed in 1906 by a group of enthusiastic women willing to offer support.
 Their chief responsibilities were supplying and sewing linens, gowns, layettes, table cloths and aprons.

 In 1918 the hospital moved to the Manley Chew home on Bay Street in the town of Midland proper which was purchased as a gift to the town by Mr. James Playfair.
 He stipulated that it be named St. Andrew’s Hospital.
 Mrs. Playfair, past president of the Auxiliary donated the house next door as a nurses’ residence.